 Q: As a diabetic, what are the potential symptoms and warning signs I should be watching out for?

-A: Pay attention for potential COVID-19 symptoms including fever, dry cough and shortness of breath.
+A: Pay attention to potential COVID-19 symptoms including fever, dry cough and shortness of breath.

 If you feel like you are developing symptoms, follow the emergency procedures set out in your area to get the necessary medical attention.